 The book of Judges was probably composed at an early stage of the Monarchy.
 Twice, it refers to a time when "there was no king in Israel" (18:1, 19:1), referring back to a time of anarchy and instability from the perspective of current stability of the Monarchy.
 The reference to the Jebusites dwelling in Jerusalem to this day (1:21) imply that it was written before David conquered Jerusalem around 990 BC.
 A suggested date of the writing of the book would be 1000 BC.
 There is no clear evidence as to the name of the author, Samuel or one of his students is a good suggestion.

-The period of Judges coincides with the Iron Age in the Middle East, this is when an effective and economic process of smelting iron was discovered.
+The period of Judges coincides with the Iron Age in the Middle East, this is when an effective and economic process of smelting iron was discovered, which requires a high temperature.
 The iron age began around 1200 BC.
-This is reflected in the OT: The iron chariots of the Canaanites (Josh 17:16), Sisera's 900 chariots of iron (Judges 4:3), and the Philistines monopoly of iron working (1 Sam 13:19).
+This is reflected in the OT, including the iron chariots of the Canaanites (Josh 17:16), Sisera's 900 chariots of iron (Judges 4:3), and the Philistines monopoly of iron working (1 Sam 13:19).

 The period of judges includes the books of Judges, Ruth, and 1 Samuel ch 1-12.
 Othniel (Caleb's nephew) was the first judge, and Samuel was the last judge.
-This period lasted 400 years, working with a fifteenth century BC date for Exodus, or is reduced to 200 years, using a thirteenth century BC date for Exodus.
+This period lasted 400 years, working with a fifteenth century BC date for a late date Exodus, or is reduced to 200 years, using a thirteenth century BC date for an early date of the Exodus.

 The office of judge

-The judges were the "saviours" of the nation.
+The judges were the 'saviours' of the nation.
 The Spirit of Yahweh came upon fairly ordinary people to impart power, strength, courage and gifts of leadership.
 The judges often had little natural ability, and had no formal appointment of lineage.
 The office of Judge was primarily someone to administer justice to and for the people (Deut 17:8ff).
-The people sought advice for their conflicts and problems from the Judge, Deborah (4:4), Samuel (1 Sam 8:1-3).
+The people sought advice for their conflicts and problems from the Judge, including Deborah (4:4) and Samuel (1 Sam 8:1-3).

 Some judges were only deliverers, with no reference to them administering justice, like Jephthah or Samson.
 Others did not deliver, but just judged, like Tola, Jair, Ibzam, Elon and Abdon.